adamenagy/QuickerAssemblerDA/README.md

 1. `FORGE_CLIENT_SECRET`: the client secret of your APS app
 1. `FORGE_WEBHOOK_URL`: the URL of the server where you run this app
 1. `FORGE_NICKNAME`: the nickname that you set for your APS app using the Design Automation's `PATCH	forgeapps/:id` endpoint.
 If you have not done that, then use the same value as for `FORGE_CLIENT_ID`

+After the first compilation of the solution the `UpdateIPTParam\bin\Bundle\UpdateIPTParam.bundle\Contents` folder will be created.
+Inside it create a folder named `Shelving` and copy all the files in `forgesample\wwwroot\files` folder into it.
+Then recompile the whole solution again.